 The World of Public Relations is Changing

 It’s no surprise that PR is constantly changing, developing and adapting.
 As the world changes, PR pros must stay ahead of the curve to accommodate the audiences they want to reach.
 The rise of social media over the past decade has influenced consumers in a huge way.
 You may find it surprising, but a study from Pew Research says 62 percent of U.S. adults get news on social media, with 18 percent doing so very often.
 Additionally, consumers are much more likely to trust something they hear from a friend or someone they know and trust.
 If a social media user interacts with news information on a platform, their friends and followers are more likely to accept the information as news as well – working to the advantage of PR pros aiming to promote their brands.
+For more details on PR management just visit over here.

 The Modern Audience